peterhinch/micropython-micropower/README.md

 On my estimate the charge used each time the Pyboard wakes from standby is about 23mAS (comprising some 16mAS to boot up and 7mAS to read and transmit the data).
-If this ran once per hour the annual charge use would be 23 x 24 x 365/3600 mAH = 56mAH to which must be added the standby figure of 61mAH or 260mAH depending on whether the regulator is employed.
-One year's use with a CR2032 would seem feasible with the regulator disabled.
+If this ran once per hour the annual charge use would be 23 x 24 x 365/3600 mAH = 56mAH to which must be added the standby figure of 53mAH.
+One year's use with a CR2032 would seem feasible.

 The code is listed to indicate the approach used and to clarify my observations on charge usage.
 It is incomplete as I have not documented the slave end of the link or the ``radio`` module.